blacklanternsecurity/bbot/docs/contribution.md

 # Contribution

+We welcome contributions!
+If you have an idea for a new module, or are a Python developer who wants to get involved, please fork us or come talk to us on [Discord](https://discord.com/invite/PZqkgxu5SA).

 ## Setting Up a Dev Environment

-We welcome contributions!
-If you want a

 ### Installation (Poetry)